Western reef heron: Behaviour and ecology

 These birds stalk their prey in shallow water, often running or stirring the water with their feet or flicking their wings to disturb prey; they may also stand still and wait to ambush prey.
 They eat fish, crustaceans, and molluscs.
 In coastal areas, they regularly feed on mudskippers.
 Laboratory studies show them to be capable of making corrections for refractions but the probability of missing increases when they are forced to strike at prey at very acute angles to the water surface.
 Like other herons and egrets they have few vocalizations, making a low kwok or grating sounds when disturbed or near the nest.

 The western reef heron's breeding habitat is coastal wetlands.
 In the Red Sea region the breeding season is from June to August.
 The nominate subspecies breeds in West Africa from late April to September.
 In India the breeding season is during the monsoon rains from April to August and end of May in the former breeding colony at Chilaw in Sri Lanka.
 Most of the breeding colonies in Gujarat in western India were on mangroves.
 They nest in colonies usually of their own species but sometimes with other egrets and smaller herons, usually on platforms of sticks placed in trees or shrubs.
 The male fetches sticks of the nest while the female places them to form the platform.
-The nest height varies from about 5 to 15 meters, but very low nesting (as low as 0.6 meters) has been observed in mangrove trees in salt pans.
+The nest height varies from about 5 to 15 m, but very low nesting (as low as 0.6 meters) has been observed in mangrove trees in salt pans.
 The usual clutch is three to four eggs which are light blue as in the little egret.
 Incubation begins when the first egg is laid resulting in chicks with size disparities.
 Both parents take turns to incubate and the eggs hatch after about 23 to 24 days.
 The chicks are white with grey dapples.
 Young birds sometimes die after falling off from the nest platform.
 Adults will shade the chicks during the hotter parts of the day.
 Predators of eggs include rats and young chicks may be taken by cats and crows.
 Adults usually guard the nest when eggs or young chicks are present.
 Adults feed the young by regurgitating semi-digested food at the nest.
 This diet includes mainly small fishes of the families Clupeidae, Gobiidae and Engraulidae.
 The young birds leave the nest after about a month.